 This post may contain affiliate links, meaning that if you click and make a purchase, I may earn a commission at no additional cost to you.
 Read the full disclosure here.

 Visa, titre de séjour, carte de séjour… What’s the difference?
 I often hear these terms being used interchangeably, but they’re actually different!
-Here’s a little guide to visas and residence permits for France.
+Here’s a little guide to visas and residence permits for immigrants in France.

 Visa for France

 A visa is generally issued from your home country (or current country of residence).
-It is a sticker in your passport that allows you to travel to France and stay there for a specified period of time.
+It is a sticker in your passport that allows you to travel to France and stay there for a defined period of time.
 There are short-stay visas (90 days or less) and long-stay visas (1 year max).
 The duration of the visa is related to your reason for being in France.

 Official website concerning France visas: france-visas.gouv.fr